 The Girls’ Room

 Wood crates broken apart, white paint, and wood glue created these fun triangular decorations in the girls’ room.
-This is one of my favourite decorations in the house.
+This is one of my favorite decorations in the house.

 The Toilet Room